-Timberdoodles, mud snipe, bog sucker, wood elf — all names for scolopax minor, the lewdly named woodcock.
+Timberdoodles, mud snipe, bog sucker, wood elf — all names for Scolopax minor, the lewdly named woodcock.
 OK, get your jokes out of the way.
 Lord knows I’ve told more than my share about this bird.
 But when you’re done, you really ought to do everything in your power to actually eat one of these birds.

-Count on 2 woodcock per person if you can spare it.
+Count on two woodcock per person if you can spare it.
 One will whet an appetite, but leave you wanting for more.
 Be sure to preheat your oven fully before putting the birds in, otherwise you will crisp neither the bacon nor the woodcock’s skin properly.
 Serve this with grilled polenta, over mashed potatoes, or toast.

 Prep Time: 30 minutes